Chris Gibbs is Barnaby Gibbs, a Victorian

 Review By Dave Jaffer, The Hour, Montreal

-in this one-man show about the best detective you've
+to ignore in this one-man show about the best detective

 Barnaby, the show is hilarious and quick-witted, unafraid